WindowsAppsTeam15/WinUniversalApps/README.md

 -   We will consume remote data from from Parse.com.
 We will store images there;

--   We can send and recive data as a Background task as we talked.
+-   We can send and receive data as a Background task as we talked.
 It still looks a bit complicated for now;

 -   We will have touch friendly UI;